-Any trader should give you the opportunity to check your order and correct any mistakes before making your order.
-They should also send you a full confirmation of your order. traders have to make it clear that you’re placing an order.
+Any retailer should give you the opportunity to check your order and correct any mistakes before making your order.
+They should also send you a full confirmation of your order.
+Retailers have to make it clear that you’re placing an order.
 Not only that – they have to make each step in the process clear, notifying you when you’re making a payment (normally by way of a “pay now” button or similar).

 I didn’t get what I ordered!

-If your delivery arrives and you find that it contains something different from what you ordered (whether there is something missing, in a different colour, or faulty), you should contact the trader immediately and ask them to resolve the issue.
+If your delivery arrives and you find that it contains something different from what you ordered (whether there is something missing, in a different colour, or faulty), you should contact the retailer immediately and ask them to resolve the issue.
 Resolver can help you reach the right contact for free!

 What do I do if my order is lost or delivered to the wrong address?

-Unless you’ve arranged for the order to be delivered by your own choice of delivery service or courier, the trader is responsible for the order until the point you receive it.
+Unless you’ve arranged for the order to be delivered by your own choice of delivery service or courier, the retailer is responsible for the order until the point you receive it.
 You may be entitled to claim for late delivery – Resolver can help you through this process.

 Can I return an online purchase?

 You have the right to 14 days in which you can cancel your order, then another 14 days to return it.
-When the trader receives the return, they then have 14 days to reimburse you.
+When the retailer receives the return, they then have 14 days to reimburse you.